 → Related reading: 45+ of the Best Apps for Saving Money

 Of course, the key is to only use these sites for things that you would be buying or spending money on anyway.
-If you wind up buying a bunch of stuff because it’s on sale you won’t be any better off than you are now.
+If you wind up buying a bunch of stuff just because it’s on sale, you won’t be any better off than you are now.

-I’m not including coupon sites in this list because I’ll be publishing a separate list dedicated to sites for coupons.
+I’m not including coupon sites in this list because I have a separate page that covers the best coupon websites.

 The Best Websites for Saving Money

-Create a free Ebates account and you can earn up to 40% cash back on your purchases at a huge variety of more than 2,000 different stores and websites.
+Create a free Rakuten account and you can earn up to 40% cash back on your purchases at a huge variety of more than 2,000 different stores and websites.
 You can shop at your favorite stores and earn cash back that gets paid out by check or PayPal.
 And if you sign up through this link you’ll get a $10 bonus just for signing up (you do need to make a $25 purchase within 90 days in order to get the bonus).
-Read my Ebates review here.

 → Related reading: 15 of the Best Cash Back Websites and Apps